Introduction to Python

 2.5.1.
 Set

-Sets are used in Python to store a set of items in a single variable.
-You can store items of different types.
-They are unordered and have no index.
+are used in Python to store a collection of items in a single variable.
+They can store items of different types.
+They are unordered and do not have an index.

 They differ from lists in that they have neither order nor index.